D-Bald/fiber-backend/README.md

 ## TO DO
 - Implement Rolechecker Middelware:
     - Checks if the user has at least one role, that is listed in the Permissions Section of the contenttype for the requested method
 - Edit `DELETE` handler/controller for contenttypes and roles, so that effected content is delete or role references are removed in users and permissions.
 - Add idiomatic Endpoints for common getters and setters like: Set title, set username set names, set password...
 - Edit README with Role-Endpoints, contenttype PATCH endpoint and Permission-Management
-- Solve Issue: *standard_init_linux.go:219: exec user process caused: no such file or directory* on `docker-compose up` when using the [image from dockerhub](https://github.com/D-Bald/fiber-backend/blob/8029725bb376d9fb12f17ad05bb609118cc4fe4a/docker-compose.yaml#L49) created by the github action [CI](https://github.com/D-Bald/fiber-backend/blob/main/.github/workflows/dockerhub.yml)
+- Issue: *standard_init_linux.go:219: exec user process caused: no such file or directory* on `docker-compose up` when using the :latest image created by workflow [CI](https://github.com/D-Bald/fiber-backend/blob/main/.github/workflows/dockerhub.yml) on GitHub Actions=> workflow currently disabled and on ubuntu server locally built container image is used in the [docker-compose.yaml](https://github.com/D-Bald/fiber-backend/blob/main/docker-compose.yaml)
 - Implement file upload
 - Validate field_schema on content entry creation (https://docs.mongodb.com/manual/core/schema-validation/)